Calvinarnold12/Project1IntCS361/fa/READ.md

 Can your program handle bad input?
 Is your program idiot-proof?
 How do
 you know?
 What are the known issues / bugs remaining in your program?

+We tested the program using the tests provided in DFATest.java.
+All given tests pass.

 ---